 Simulation Education

 The Department of Anesthesiology utilizes the Skills Acquisition and Innovation Lab (SAIL) for simulation training.
-SAIL, a state of the art teaching and research laboratory, provides a critical training component that enables interns, residents and attending anesthesiologists to become acquainted with current and new technologies and to maintain and broaden their skill sets.
+SAIL, a state-of-the-art teaching and research laboratory, provides a critical training component that enables interns, residents and attending anesthesiologists to become acquainted with current and new technologies and to maintain and broaden their skill sets.

 SAIL lab